RileyCullen/oncourt-parser/README.md

 To run the program, make sure you are in the directory where the driver script resides.
 Then, in the terminal (or command line), enter `python OnCourtDriver.py [input path] [output folder]`.
 This will then cause the driver to open all the of the files specified by [input path] and then output the cleaned data as a json file to [output path].
 Note that [output path] should be unique (i.e. it does not already exist).
 ### PlayByPlay Driver
 The PlayByPlay driver is responsible for obtaining play-by-play data from a given match.
 This script has the option to write to the local disk as an excel (.xlsx) file or write to a database.
 For instructions on how to run this script, enter into the command line `python PlayByPlayDriver.py -h`.
+### LSTM Driver
+The LSTMDriver is responsible for converting output from the PlayByPlayDriver into an LSTM compatible format.
+To run this script, entry into the command line `python LSTMDriver.py -i [input path] -o [output path]`.